-This is the crusty bread recipe to end all crusty bread recipes.
+Cue this recipe.
+This is the crusty bread recipe to end all bread recipes.
 It’s my go-to and it turns out beautiful every time.
-There’s a reason why the original recipe has 5 star reviews from 3K people.
+It’s a famous recipe by Jim Lahey and highlighted by Mark Bittman on NYT Cooking.
 To my initial disbelief, it’s also the easiest bread recipe I’ve ever encountered as it requires no kneading, no specific shaping, and no scoring.
-It’s truly fail proof and I’m happy that such a simple recipe can produce such amazing bread.
 The only thing that it requires is time.
-It’s very little effort on your part but you do have to prep it ahead of time and let it sit.
-You’ll impress everyone with this, trust me, and you won’t ever have to spend $7 for a similar loaf at the local bakery ever again.
+It’s very little effort on your part but you do have to prep about 24 hours in advance and let it sit.
+You’ll impress everyone (even yourself) with this bread, and you won’t ever have to spend $7-11 for a similar loaf at the local bakery ever again.

 This bread is perfect for sandwiches, dipping into balsamic vinegar and olive oil, a side for soup, or just by itself.
 It’s very crusty, which I love, but this isn’t the bread for you if you don’t like a supremely crunchy crust.

-3 cups (430 g) of all purpose or bread flour (I like bread flour and substituting up to 1 cup of whole wheat flour)
+4 cups of all purpose or bread flour (I like bread flour and substituting up to 2 cups of whole wheat flour)

 Using just enough flour to keep dough from sticking to a work surface or to your fingers, gently and quickly shape dough into a ball.
 Generously coat a piece of parchment paper with flour and place the dough ball seam side down.
 Sprinkle the top with flour and cover with a towel and let rise for about 2 hours.
 When it is ready, dough will be more than double in size and will not readily spring back when poked with a finger.